 There were even photos of the protestors shielding the policemen who been manning the barricades from the rain and there are also photos of the policeman helping out protestors hit by tear gas.

 (Helping each other during the protest – It is something we can deploy in the next BERSIH rally which I expect will happen before the next general elections.
 We had not seen any improvements in governance since the last general elections.
 Images: Google/AFP)

 But still, continuing to protest on something that will not happen is going a bit too far.

-Look it from the Chinese Government point of view – to accede to the protestors’ demands now would be to open the Pandora’s box and it is something that the Chinese Government is not willing to accept for the time being.
-The fear that once the Government gives in due to protests, it will cause similar protests in other side of China.
-And the those who are protesting in HK knows this all too well.
+Look it from the Chinese Government point of view – to accede to the protestors’ demands now would be to open Pandora’s box and it is something that the Chinese Government is not willing to accept for the time being.
+The fear that once the Government gives in due to protests, it will cause similar protests on another side of China.
+And those who are protesting in HK knows this all too well.

 Sadly, Occupy Central is doomed to fail.
 The Chinese government will not accept the protesters’ demands.

 Beijing has already made it clear that it views free and fair elections in Hong Kong to be a threat to one-party rule in the country.
 At most, it will allow Hongkongers to select one of the candidates that it pre-approves.